 - Wait for us to approve your post in the group

 - Within 24hrs your design will appear on the group wall, you will receive a notification.

 Artists who have upgraded their membership on Patreon as Supporters access also to the Challenge Rewards, the monthly prizes of the Character Design Challenge.
 In order to qualify for the rewards, you need to repost your design in our Patreon page.
 The design reposted on Patreon must follow the rules of this page, just like a standard design submitted on our Facebook group.

 Passion for a common cause and selflessness are the glues that hold a good community together.
-Another glue is having a deep respect for others.
+Another glue is having a deep respect for others and follow the rules.

 The Character Design Challenge group is a positive, easy going online community.
 Behaving in a proper and polite way is an essential requirement if you want to be part of it, so please play nicely.

 Remember that if you post something in the group that doesn't follow the rules, you will be temporarily banned from it.
 We don't want to be rude or mistreat anyone for making a mistake, but due to the very large number of members, daily submissions in our Facebook group and for organisational purposes, we must act way.